About the Young Photographer Competition 2019-2020

 The Young Photographer competition entry form can be downloaded here

-Rotary Clubs will organise local competitions in time for the winning portfolios for each age group to be entered into the District competition.
-For details of your local Rotary club see the District 1070 home page.or in case of difficulty contact the District 1070 Young Photographer competition organiser Alan Jukes
+For details of your local Rotary club see the District 1070 home page.
+Or in case of difficulty contact the District 1070 Young Photographer competition organiser Alan Jukes

-Entries for the District 1070 round of the Young Photographer competition need to be with the Rotary District 1070 competition organiser Eoin Martyn ( RC Towcester) by Friday 8th March 2019
+Entries for the District 1070 round of the Young Photographer competition need to be with the Rotary District 1070 competition organiser Alan Jukes by Saturday 29th February 2020

 All entrants to the District round of the competition and supporters are invited to attend.